cosmos/cosmos/WHITEPAPER.md

 A result of this integration would be, for instance, the ability of anyone with a bank account at a participating bank to move dollars from their bank account, which is on the zone, to other accounts on the zone, or to the hub, or to another zone entirely.
-In this regard, Gnuclear can act as a seamless conduit between fiat currencies and cryptocurrencies.
+In this regard, Atom can act as a seamless conduit between fiat currencies and cryptocurrencies.

 ### Ethereum Scaling